 How do Swedes view the incentive and inequity components of inequality described in our introduction?
-Are Swedes more or less sensitive to those components compared to Americans and citizens in other countries, and if so, why?
+Are Swedes more or less sensitive to those components compared to Americans and citizens in other countries, and if so, why? .

-Table 5 records the responses of persons to questions relating to inequality from the 1999 International Social Science Programme (ISSP) Social Inequality III survey.
-By way of summary, the lines agree-disagree gives the difference between the percentages that strongly agree or that agree with a statement and the percentages that strongly disagree or that disagree with it.
+Table 5 records the responses of persons to questions relating to inequality 13 from the 1999 International Social Science Programme (ISSP) Social Inequality III survey.
+14 By way of summary, the lines agree-disagree gives the differences between the percentages that strongly agree or that agree with a statement and the percentages that strongly disagree or that disagree with it.
 The upper four panels give the responses to statements about the incentive component of inequality: whether people get rewarded for effort; whether differences in income are necessary for national prosperity; whether people get rewarded for skill, and whether study requires additional pay as an incentive.
 The data show that proportionately fewer Swedes believe in the incentive effects of inequality than Americans.
-For instance, fewer Swedes than Americans agree or agree strongly the "people get rewarded for effort" and that people get "rewarded for skill"; and more Swedes than Americans disagree strongly with the statement that differences in income are necessary for prosperity.
+For instance, fewer Swedes than Americans agree or agree strongly that "people get rewarded for effort" and that people get "rewarded for skill"; and more Swedes than Americans disagree strongly with the statement that differences in income are necessary for prosperity.
 But Swedish responses are similar to those for other advanced countries.
 The odd country is the US, not Sweden.

 The next three panels summarize responses to questions about the inequity component of inequality: whether inequality benefits the rich, whether differences in income are too large, and whether to get to the top one must be corrupt.
 In all of these cases, Swedes show more concern about the inequitable aspects of income inequality than do Americans, but the attitude of Swedes is again not peculiar.
-Indeed, proportionately fewer Swedes than persons in the composite of
+Indeed, proportionately fewer Swedes than persons in the composite of other countries agree that inequality exists because it benefits the rich; that the income differences in their country are too large; and that to get on top you have to be corrupt.
+But Swedes are closer in their views to others than they are to those of Americans.